james-luther/b34rd-blog/content/posts/2021-10-28-k3s-ha-raspberry-pi-homelab-pt1.md

   + 3 or more Raspberry Pi 4s
   + Network access for these devices
-  + SD Cards or USB SSD (highly recommend this option)
+  + SD Cards or USB SSD (highly recommend SSD option)
   + A workstation to image from and manage your cluster from